sonalip9/habitledger-agent/README.md

    📚 **See [docs/QUOTA_MANAGEMENT.md](docs/QUOTA_MANAGEMENT.md) for detailed quota management guidance.**

+📚 **For detailed setup instructions and troubleshooting, see [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md)**

 ---

 ## 🧭 Competition Track & Scoring Mapping

 **Track Selected: Concierge Agents**

-This track covers agents designed to help individuals manage and improve aspects of their personal lives
-—for example: travel planning, meal prep, shopping automation, habit-building, or other daily routines.
+This track covers agents designed to help individuals manage and improve aspects of their personal lives —for example: travel planning, meal prep, shopping automation, habit-building, or other daily routines.

 **HabitLedger fits this track perfectly** because it is a behavioural money coach designed to help users: